-The season does not bother me.
+The winter season doesn't bother me.
 I love all seasons and all photos above were taken in the months of winter during a cardiovascular experience!

 Most are in search of a magic pill for a quick fix but one truly does not exist.
 Respectful movement of ones body paired perfectly with mindful eating holds the secrets to a balanced being.
 Effort though is required!

 *Do you have what it takes to balance your being?!